soggybag/course-book-react/README.md

 ## Contributions

 If you'd like to contribut to this project please do!
 Take a look at the list of todos below.
+Then take a look at the [Contributing](contributing.md) guidelines.

 ## Todo